app/controllers/graphql.rb # Don't pass a query string; ignore `params[:query]` MySchema.execute( context: context, variables: params[:variables], operation_name: params[:operationName], )

 # Allow arbitrary GraphQL: # - from staff users # - in development query_string = if current_user.staff? || Rails.env.development? params[:query] else nil end MySchema.execute( query_string, # maybe nil, that's OK. context: context, variables: params[:variables], operation_name: params[:operationName], )

-Some reasons to delete from the database are:
+Some reasons to archive or delete from the database are:

-If this is true, you can use “Delete” buttons to remove individual operations or entire clients.
+If this is true, you can use “Archive” or “Delete” buttons to remove things from production.

 It’s on the road map to add a Ruby API to